-- 1. Latinos and Asian Americans are distinguished in the voter data sources from the general population by a Spanish and Asian-American surname analysis which identify registrants with commonly occurring Spanish and Asian surnames.
-Although surname matching has a high degree of accuracy, the Statewide Database acknowledges there are some drawbacks to the method, particularly in the identification of Asian-American sub-groups. - 2.
+- 1. Latinos and Asian Americans are distinguished in the voter data sources from the general population by a Spanish and Asian-American surname analysis which identify registrants with commonly occurring Spanish and Asian surnames. - 2.
 A breakdown of voter data specifically for whites and African Americans is not available with these data sources.
 This population is 84% white in California during 2020. - 3.
 The official state registration rate reported by the California Secretary of State as of October 19, 2020 was 87.9%.